-Why Optical Fiber Network?
+What is Optical Fiber Network?

-Fibermap Optic Network Design Software Get Details
+Fibermap Optic Network Design Software

-Optical network is one of the fastest communication networks.
+An optical network is one of the fastest communication networks.
 It works by using an optical transmitter device to convert an electrical signal received from a network node into light pulses, which are then placed on a fiber optic cable for transport to a receiving device.

-Future of Fiber
+The Future of Fiber

 Fiber optic network design refers to the specialized processes leading to a successful installation and operation of a fiber optic network.
-It includes first determining the type of communication system(s) which will be carried over the network, the geographic layout (premises, campus, outside plant (OSP, etc.), the transmission equipment required and the fiber network over which it will operate.
-Designing a fiber optic network usually also requires interfacing to other networks which may be connected over copper cabling and wireless.
+It includes first determining the type of communication system(s) to be carried over the web, the geographic layout (premises, campus, outside plant (OSP, etc.), the transmission equipment required, and the fiber network over which it will operate.
+Designing a fiber optic network usually requires interfacing with other networks, which may be connected over copper cabling and wireless.

-Telecom Inventory Management Get Details
+Telecom Inventory Management

 NetworkAccess for Planning

-SmartInventory for Management
+SmartInventory for Network Inventory Management

 A more significant challenge for telcos is managing their field inventory.
 Even though it is available to some, it’s not accessible to all.
 The problem also arises when multiple stakeholders carry & manage multiple entities of a single network.
 Lepton’s SmartInventory tool is specially designed to overcome similar issues.